altg0x0/questapi/readme.md

 ___
 `questionnaire_instances`:

-POST to send a finished questionnaire. `userId` identidies the user, 0 is considered anonymous (only admins can view anonymous responses).
+POST to send a finished questionnaire. `userId` identifies the user, 0 is considered anonymous (only admins can view anonymous responses).
 GET with the query parameter `uid=4` (`questionnaire_instances/?uid=4`) to get questionnaires finished by the user with id=4.